TulipAggarwal/Pong-Game-using-turtle-module/README.md

 About:

 In this Project I have created a simple yet famous "Pong" game using Python language and the Turtle GUI Module.
-If you are new to Tuttle Module then let me explain, the Python Turtle Graphics Module is actually built on top of Tkinter, which is a more powerful, general purpose Python library for building GUIs which is actually Graphical User Interfaces.
+If you are new to Turtle Module then let me explain, the Python Turtle Graphics Module is actually built on top of Tkinter, which is a more powerful, general purpose Python library for building GUIs which is actually Graphical User Interfaces.

 How to run it on your machine?: